 Students may borrow up to $2,500 in additional unsubsidized loans to purchase a computer, printer & software for school.
 A receipt of the computer purchase must be provided to the Financial Aid Office.
 Students interested in this option should speak with a financial aid staff member prior to the purchase.
 Note: requests for additional funding are limited to one such purchase increase during tenure at HMS.

-I am planning to take a 5th year.
+I may not complete my M.D. program in 4 years.
 How does this decision affect my financial aid package?

 What happens to my financial aid if I take a leave of absence (LOA)?

 If a student takes a leave of absence after the semester has begun, tuition and housing charges may be prorated based upon when the student ceases enrollment at HMS.
 The Financial Aid Office will revise the standard budget to reflect the adjustments to tuition and housing charges as well as prorations to other costs, and will calculate an adjusted award.
 Students must contact the Financial Aid Office to set-up a mandatory loan exit interview counseling session.
 For more information on how a leave of absence impacts a student's financial aid package, please see the HMS Financial Aid Guidebook.